ripom/hub-spoke_Azure_Demo/README.md

 ## DNS Resource Group:
 - **DNS Private Resolver** connected with the HUB Vnet
 - All **Azure DNS Private DNS Zones** (privatelink)
+- **DNS Forwarder Ruleset** to forward the queries for contoso.local domain to the on-premises DNS Server

 ## On-Premises Resource Group:
 - **VNET** (simulate the on-premises network)
 - **Bastion Standard** to connect to the VMs
 - **VPN Gateway** connected using VNET2VNET to the HUB
-- **Windows VM** that can be used for testing or to configure DNS Server and play with DNS resolution
+- **Windows VM** that can be used for testing or to configure DNS Server and play with DNS resolution, this VM has DNS Server role installed, contain a DNS Zone contoso.local with a record www.contoso.local pointing to DNS Server.
+There is also configured a conditional forward DNS Zone for database.windows.net to forward the queries to the Azure DNS Private Resolver

 ## Spoke Resource Group:
 - **VNET**